titiviking/tuya_qt/README.md

 **“Could not connect / sign invalid (1004)”**
 - Recheck **Access Secret** (no leading/trailing spaces).
 - Use **Region = `auto`** to let the integration discover the right data center.
-- If issues persist, **rotate the Access Secret** in the Tuya console (Project → Authorization Key → Regenerate) and re-enter it in HA.

 **“No entities” but login succeeded**
 - Confirm your S6 is visible under the **linked app account** in the project.